 For Fourth of July Committee members, a long and busy week kicks off today.

 Wilmington celebrates Independence Day starting today, with a carnival, musical performance, horseshoe tournament and Kim Forte walk.
-There are a variety of events every day until the wrap up on Monday.
+There are a until the wrap up on Monday.

 “Since its inception 31 years ago, the celebration has evolved dramatically,” said committee chairman Scott Garrant.
 “With five days of activities, events and fun, it has become what is widely believed to be the only celebration of its kind in Greater Boston.”